"I'm honored to be chosen by the NEA to receive the Jazz Master Fellowship Award and join the illustrious alumni who have received this award."

 NEA: And you threw yourself into a circle of people who were using such a modern conception of jazz.

 In those days you had to have a cabaret card in order to work.
 And I also had my taxi driver's license.
-And so they took both of those away from me and so at that point, I didn't have anything to back me up to be able to live.
-And so I was scared to death of what'd happen, but I had a lawyer.
+And so they took both of those away from me.
+At that point, I didn't have anything to back me up to be able to live.
+I was scared to death of what'd happen, but I had a lawyer.
 Anyway, I wound up moving back out to California and I ran into Harold Land and he said, "Listen, I'm working at this club with Buster Williams."
 He said, "You can work here five nights a week for a year, year and a half."

 And so I started working with Harold.
 And so all of a sudden, I had been there for a while, and then I get a call from Duke and Alfred Lion: "When are you going to come back and record again?
 The cabaret card has been abolished.
 You don't have to have it any more."
-I said, "Oh great."
-And so I said, "Harold, let's go back to New York and record an album."
+I said, "Harold, let's go back to New York and record an album."
 That music started my friendship and music with Harold Land, and that turned out really wonderful.
 What a wonderful musician Harold Land was.
 We all miss him.

 THE CHALLENGES OF THE VIBES